eirikmn/dating_uncertainty/README.md

 The code should run a Bayesian regression analysis on the GICC05 time scale (*NGRIP_d18O_and_dust_5cm.xls*) from [iceandclimate.nbi.ku.dk](https://www.iceandclimate.nbi.ku.dk/data/), but should be able to analyse other layer-counted proxy records as well.

 **Warning:** This code produces (by default) 30,000 simulated chronologies with individual lengths exceeding 18,000.
 This will require a significant amount of memory.
-Tune the number of samples down or free up memory before use.
+If needed, decrease the number of samples down or free up memory before use.

 ## Attribution
 This code is associated and written for the paper *Myrvoll-Nilsen et al. 2022* mentioned above.
 Feel free to use the code, but please cite the accompanying paper.